aelfric/ncfl-livedocs/pf.md

 punishment for violating the rules, excepting the evidence violation process described below.

-1. Per the Bylaws, Judges MUST read complete citations ONLY if requested by the opponent.
+1. Per the Bylaws, Debaters MUST read complete citations ONLY if requested by the opponent.
 1. If a debater/team claims evidence is of low quality, from a disreputable source, uses a flawed methodology, etc. - you could decide this issue in the